 EVERY SUMMER CHEVY CHASE TAKES HIS FAMILY ON A LITTLE TRIP.
 THIS YEAR HE WENT TOO FAR.

 The Griswolds leave Chicago for a road trip to the West Coast and Walley World, a popular theme park, but their journey quickly descends into chaos.
-One of Chevy Chase’s most popular (and funniest) comedies is not for families; it has moments that are either raunchy or just outrageous in other ways and these playful flirts with tastelessness would resurface throughout the franchise.
-Some of the jokes are misses, but most of them work and they’re made even better thanks to Chase’s hilarious performance as the enthusiastic but slightly nutty patriarch.
+One of Chevy Chase’s most popular (and funniest) comedies may not exactly be fun for the whole family; playful flirts with tastelessness (and the idea of the all-American family in the age of Reagan) would resurface throughout the franchise and this one has plenty of outrageous moments.
+Not all jokes are hits, but there are many laughs and the movie benefits from Chase’s hilarious performance as the enthusiastic but slightly nutty patriarch.
 Beverly D’Angelo provides perfect counter-balance as his wife.

 1983-U.S. 98 min.
 Color.
 Produced by Matty Simmons.
 Directed by Harold Ramis.
 Screenplay: John Hughes.
 Cast: Chevy Chase (Clark Griswold), Beverly D’Angelo (Ellen Griswold), Anthony Michael Hall (Russell Griswold), Imogene Coca, Randy Quaid, Dana Barron… Christie Brinkley, John Candy, Eugene Levy.

 Quote: “This is no longer a vacation.
 It’s a quest.
 It’s a quest for fun.
 I’m gonna have fun and you’re gonna have fun.
 We’re all gonna have so much fucking fun we’ll need plastic surgery to remove our goddamn smiles.
 You’ll be whistling ‘Zip-A-Dee Doo-Dah’ out of your assholes!”
 (Chase to his family)